MarketTrace

 Order-book imbalance (OBI)

 OBI measures resting liquidity skew inside a tight band around the mid.
+It is computed per venuefirst, over that venue's own book; the cross-venue blend is described in the next section.
 Levels outside the band are excluded because they do not affect a trade that takes the spread.

 band = [mid * 0.998, mid * 1.002] // ±0.2 %